Empowering children and families to achieve optimal health and well being

 A world where every child and family have access to the tools, skills and support they need to thrive

-On January 21, 1847, a group of Poughkeepsie women met to form the Female Guardian Society to care for the poor, abandoned and neglected in their communities, most especially the children.
+On January 21, 1847, a group of Poughkeepsie women called the Female Guardian Society met to form the Poughkeepsie Orphan House and Home of the Friendless to care for the poor, abandoned and neglected in their communities, most especially the children.
 Their belief was that all children deserve a nurturing and caring environment.
-More than 169 years later, their work continues.
+More than 176 years later, their work continues.

-At the helm of this 169 year old agency sits Walter J. Joseph, a 39-year veteran of the child welfare system, who leads a staff of nearly 200.
-Under his leadership, Clinical Director Dr. David Crenshaw works with a team of social workers, case workers, nurses, child care workers and program staff to provide therapeutic services to children and their families.
-Two facility service dogs, named Ace and Marshall, complete the treatment team.
+At the helm of this 176 year old agency sits Walter J. Joseph, a 45-year veteran of the child welfare system, who leads a staff of nearly 250.
+Under his leadership, Chief of Clinical Services, Dr. David Crenshaw, works with a team of social workers, case workers, nurses, direct care workers and program staff to provide therapeutic services to children and their families.
+Three Facility Service Dogs, Ace, Marshall and Elvis, complete the treatment team.

-In 2012, the Children’s Home earned re-accreditation from the Council on Accreditation for its exemplary adherence to human welfare agency guidelines.
-The assessment team declared the Home a stellar agency and a model for others in the field.
+The Children’s Home is accredited by the Council on Accreditation for its exemplary adherence to human welfare agency guidelines.